-Lovely color, intense red with bright tints.
-Pretty, red fruit hints on the nose and in some vintages black fruit, too.
-Discretely woody that highlights the classy nature of this wine.
-Good, no-nonsense attack, moving attractively to red, then black fruit, very ripe, very elegant flavors with slightly toasted and spicy hints that linger on the finish.
+This wine is lovely in color, an intense red with bright tints.
+Pretty, red fruit hint on the nose and, in some vintages, black fruit too.
+Discretely woody which highlights the classy nature of this wine.
+It has a good, no-nonsense attack which moves attractively from red to black fruit.
+Very ripe, very elegant flavors with slightly toasted and spicy hints linger on the finish.

 Awarded 92 points by James Suckling.